strangerstudios/pmpro-reason-for-cancelling/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-reason-for-cancelling/issues

 == Changelog ==
+= .1.3 2020-01-14 =
+* BUG FIX: Fixed issue where users would not be prompted for the reason for cancelling

 = .1.2 =
 * Prepared for translation